mozilla/high-fidelity/making-of.md

 For me, this was IndexedDB; it's fast and can store tonnes of binary data.
 The only issue was the API isn't that sexy, especially when I really just wanted to use it as a key/value storage for blob data (other app data is stored in localStorage using a [Backbone.js localStorage adapter](https://github.com/mozilla/high-fidelity/blob/9646bdc79f1c7b0fb9c33e8b365ad4d815922349/www/js/lib/backbone.localstorage.js))
 * **the ability to make cross-origin requests**
 CORS gets you so far here, but many CDNs or even feed hosts don't support it.
 I needed to be able to make AJAX requests not only to get podcast XML data, but also to download the audio files themselves.
+* **compiled JavaScript templates**
+Thanks to Firefox OS's [rather strict CSP rules](https://developer.mozilla.org/en-US/docs/Apps/CSP), my templates needed to be compiled.
+This is a good performance boost and should be a best practice for any client-side app, but it is _required_ for privileged apps on Firefox OS.
 * **decoding of common podcast audio formats**
 Basically: MP3 support.
 Firefox OS has this built-in.
 For in-browser testing, I use JSMad, a pure JS MP3 decoder.
 * **a way to parse podcast feeds (Atom and RSS)**